ProfPAThomas/py-galaxies/docs/jb_pygal/developers/galaxy_formation_model.rst

    :width: 600
    :alt: virial temperature versus halo mass

 Any of the three relations on the above plot could be used to fix the virial temperature of the halo: further testing is required to see which is most robust to mergers.
-For now, we use the half mass radius as that seems the most direct measure of the conditions in the centre of the halo, where cooling will be most effective.
+We use the half mass radius as that seems the most direct measure of the conditions in the centre of the halo, where cooling will be most effective.

 Accretion
 ^^^^^^^^^